willemvd/postgresql-client-side-encrypted-s3-backup/README.md

 SMTP_AUTH_PASSWORD=<password for the SMTP user>
 SMTP_FROM=<name and email of the sender in the format: Name <full email adres> > SMTP_TO=<email address to send to, multiple addresses can be used with a comma seperated list>

+ALWAYS_EXIT_ZERO=<when true, always return 0 as exit code to prevent failure detection by other scripts (prevent restarts and spam mailing)>
 ```